-The loss of natural shorelands has a profound effect on fish and wildlife.
-Many Minnesota lakes are in poor biological condition because of the loss of fish and wildlife habitat11, and over one hundred lakes have been listed for aquatic life impairment12.
-Fish diversity and abundance are altered with the loss of shoreland health13.
+The loss of natural shorelines has a profound effect on fish and wildlife.
+Many Minnesota lakes are in poor biological condition because of the loss of fish and wildlife habitat, and over one hundred lakes have been listed for aquatic life impairment.
+Fish diversity and abundance are altered with the loss of shoreline health.